Khan Market: Location

 Khan Market is almost in the heart of the city, close to India Gate.
-It is surrounded by residential complexes — government owned and private — including Golf Links, Lodhi Estate, Shahjahan Road, Pandara Road, Rabindra Nagar and Sujan Singh Park.
+It is surrounded by residential complexes — government owned and private — including Golf Links, Lodi Estate, Shahjahan Road, Pandara Road, Rabindra Nagar and Sujan Singh Park.
 Its environs are home to a significant number of bureaucrats from the central government (including some MPs from both the houses), and famous people like the satirist Khushwant Singh.
-It is one of the greenest pockets of the city, very close to the famed Lodhi Gardens.
+It is one of the greenest pockets of the city, very close to the famed Lodi Gardens.
 Also in proximity are the India International Centre, the India Habitat Centre, offices of the World Wide Fund for Nature, and other organizations.
 Nearby the Khan Market are popular schools such as Sardar Patel Vidyalaya and The Raghubir Singh Junior Modern School.

 Transport

 It is serviced by the Khan Market underground station of the Delhi Metro (Violet Line), which lies in front of the Taj Vivanta Hotel.
 There are four exits of the metro station namely Gate 1, Gate 2, Gate 3 and Gate 4.
 The exit at Gate 4 leads to Khan Market.